harthir/335FinalProject/README.md

 Submitted by: Harini Thirukonda (ht2027)

+Group Members:
-Group Members: Harini Thirukonda (ht2027), Rona Roy (ronaroy), Hansini Chokkalingam (hansinic), Yasaswini Bommareddy (yashubry)
+Rona Roy (ronaroy), Hansini Chokkalingam (hansinic), Yasaswini Bommareddy (ybommare)

+App Description:
-App Description: A web application that allows users to search for books using the OpenLibrary API, save their favorite books to MongoDB with personal notes, and manage their favorites collection.
+A web application that allows users to search for books using the OpenLibrary API, save their favorite books to MongoDB with personal notes, and manage their favorites collection.

 YouTube Video Link: https://youtu.be/C8uDlY2Tnjs